39 Whole muscle contraction

 The Length-Tension Range of a Sarcomere

-As discussed previously, when a skeletal muscle fiber contracts, myosin heads attach to actin to form cross-bridges followed by the thin filaments sliding over the thick filaments as the heads pull the actin, and this results in sarcomere shortening, creating the tension of the muscle contraction.
+As discussed previously, when a skeletal muscle fiber contracts, myosin heads attach to actin to form cross-bridges, followed by the thin filaments sliding over the thick filaments as the heads pull the actin.
+This results in sarcomere shortening, creating the tension of the muscle contraction.
 The cross-bridges can only form where thin and thick filaments overlap; thus, the length of the sarcomere has a direct influence on the force generated when the sarcomere shortens.
 This is called the length-tension relationship.

 If a sarcomere is stretched past the ideal length (beyond 120 percent), thick and thin filaments do not fully overlap, which results in less tension produced.
 If the muscle is stretched to the point where the thick and thin filaments do not overlap at all, no cross-bridges can be formed, and no tension is generated.
 This amount of stretching does not usually occur as accessory proteins and connective tissue oppose extreme stretching.